tabreturn/processing.py-book/README.md

-# Processing.py: Learning Python the Visual Way
+# Processing Python Mode: Creative Coding Made Easy

-*The official source code for the examples, as well as solutions to challenges, for the book **Processing.py: Learning Python the Visual Way***
+*The official source code for the examples, as well as solutions to challenges, for the book **Processing Python Mode: Creative Coding Made Easy***

 Navigate through the directories listed above to find the code for the images displayed below.